Poverty Is Not a Safari – Why We Do Not Offer Nairobi Slum Tours

 That is the standard we hold ourselves to.

-This article was authored by Nathan Rotich, a conservation-focused tourism practitioner and sustainability advocate based in Nairobi.
-Nathan operates Kambu Campers, a licensed tour operator specializing in responsible, low-impact safari experiences, and manages Kambu Mara Camp, an eco-conscious tented camp in the Masai Mara designed around minimal ecological footprint principles and community integration.
+This article was written by Nathan Rotich, a Nairobi-based conservation-focused tourism practitioner and sustainability advocate.
+Nathan runs Kambu Campers, a licensed tour operator dedicated to responsible, low-impact safari experiences, and also manages Kambu Mara Camp, an eco-conscious tented camp in the Maasai Mara built around principles of minimal environmental impact and meaningful community integration.

-Beyond operations, Nathan and his team have established a portfolio of conservation-first digital platforms dedicated to advancing evidence-based dialogue on wildlife protection, habitat integrity, and ethical tourism policy in Kenya.
-These platforms are structured not merely as travel resources, but as strategic communication tools aimed at policymakers, conservation stakeholders, researchers, and responsible travelers.
-Their objective is to strengthen Kenya’s position as a global leader in conservation-aligned tourism—where ecological sustainability, community dignity, and long-term land stewardship are foundational rather than optional.
+Beyond operations, Nathan and his team run a portfolio of conservation-first digital platforms that promote evidence-based dialogue on wildlife protection, habitat conservation, and ethical tourism in Kenya.
+These are designed not just as travel resources, but as strategic communication tools for policymakers, conservation stakeholders, researchers, and responsible travelers – aimed at positioning Kenya as a global leader in tourism rooted in sustainability, community dignity, and long-term land stewardship.

 You can reach Nathan Rotich on nkyrotich@gmail.com